lornebb/NullAnIon/README.md

 ### WebHook issues

 During development, espescially during the implimentation of the Stripe Webhooks, the webhook calling variables in heroku, my local env file and gitpod we're all different, losing track of these left very confusing issues on concequenting sessions.
 The mix up of variables, led to emails not being sent out, and some order confirmation emails to send hours and hours later.
 Once it was cleaned up, the system worked fine again, but it was days of confusion, then even more time deep diving into the repo history to find where the errors were coming from.

 ### JS / Jquery and the missing functions

 Creating the onclick function of the order form to fire the multitude of various checks and user feedback moments was made increasingly difficult as the simple jquery function ```useToggle()``` was throwing a console error as ```not a function```.
-After hours of peer led support and dozens of stack overflow articles later...
+After hours of peer-led support and dozens of stack overflow articles later...
 I decided to build the function myself.
 Assuming that this was an unsupporrted Jquery function that had gone undocumented.
-It was about half way through the build that I realised the build of JQuery in teh CDN was a slim version.
+It was about half way through the build that I realised the build of JQuery I was calling in via CDN was a slim version.
 Changing this to a full-fat build fixed the problem.
 I couldn't believe it, but it happened.

 ### Broken admin order panel

 This bug took an entire week of my life.
 And, as above, it was a painfully simple error to fix.
-After making changes to the Order Model, migrating, and attempting to save new data to it, I came across a database error every single time I tried.
-I even couldnt access the orders from the admin screen.
+After making changes to the Order Model, migrating, and attempting to save new data to it, I came across a database error every single time I tried to access that table.
+I even couldnt access the orders from the admin screen either.
 The error came back with a missing field in the database.

 Assuming it was a models error, I remade the models, migrated... no success.